 Some departments/programs may require letters of reference.
 Please view the list of Graduate Degree Programs to see if the program you are applying to requires letters of reference and how many.
-The recommenders who will be submitting reference letters on your behalf may send their letters to our Graduate Admissions Office electronically through the online application or they may submit hard copies of their reference letter via post mail.
-For the recommenders who wish to submit a paper copy of their reference letter via mail, please download and print a copy of our reference form here.
+Recommenders who will be submitting reference letters on your behalf may send their letters to our Graduate Admissions Office electronically through the online application or they may submit hard copies of their reference letter via post mail.
+Recommenders who wish to submit their reference letter electronically will be notified via email to the email address you provide in your application.
+For recommenders who wish to submit a paper copy of their reference letter via mail, please download and print a copy of our reference form here.

 Some departments/programs may require an admissions interview.
 Please view the list of Graduate Degree Programs to see if the program you are applying to requires an interview.
 The department you are applying to will contact you directly if an interview is necessary.

 Some departments/programs may require the GRE or GMAT.
 Please view the list of Graduate Degree Programs to see if the program you are applying to requires GRE or GMAT score.